 3. Research Computing Resources

-3.1 HardwareCCAST’s Thunder has over 130 compute nodes ( with over 4,000 Intel CPU cores and 22 Nvidia GPU cards in total), each with 20, 40, 44, or 128 cores.
-Thunder Prime currently has 39 computes nodes (with over 3,600 AMD EPYC 7662 CPU cores and 10 Nvidia A100 GPU cards in total), each with 64 or 128 cores.
+3.1 HardwareCCAST’s Thunder has ~130 compute nodes (with >3,700 Intel CPU cores and 22 Nvidia GPU cards in total, including 8 Tesla P100 SMX2 GPUs, 4 Quadro GP100 GPUs, and 10 GeForce RTX 2080 Ti GPUs); each node has either 20, 32, 40, or 44 cores.
+Thunder Prime currently has >44 computes nodes (with >4,200 AMD EPYC 7662 CPU cores and 10 Nvidia A100 and 12 Nvidia A10 GPU cards); each node has either 64 or 128 cores.
 There are several big-memory nodes on each cluster.
 To check which nodes are currently free or partially free on Thunder or Thunder Prime, execute the command freenodes.
 The information will help you make the right choice when you request computing resources for your jobs.

 3.2 SoftwareThere are many software programs installed on Thunder and Thunder Prime.
 Most are available to all CCAST users; some, e.g., ANSYS, Gaussian, VASP, etc., available only to those who have valid licenses and other authorized users.
 Software are usually organized as modules; to check available modules, execute module avail.
 You can also install software for yourself.
 Contact CCAST at firstname.lastname@example.org if you need help.